apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 - **Each restart of the task will result in one more Job instance**

-  Under the premise that kubernetes-based HA is configured, when you need to stop the Flink task, you need to use cancel of Apache StreamPark.
+  Under the premise that kubernetes-based HA is configured, when you need to stop the Flink task, you need to use cancel of Apache StreamPark™.
 Do not delete the Deployment of the Flink task directly through the kubernetes cluster.
 Because Flink's shutdown has its own shutdown process, when deleting a pod, the corresponding configuration files in the Configmap will also be deleted.
 Direct deletion of the pod will result in the remnants of the Configmap.
 When a task with the same name is restarted, two identical jobs will appear because at startup, the task will load the remaining configuration files and try to restore the closed task.

 - **How to implement kubernetes pod domain name access**